-After completing the practice test, feedback will be given to candidates that indicates whether they’ve passed, mirroring the actual BCAT.
+After completing the test, feedback will be given to candidates that indicates whether they’ve passed, mirroring the actual BCAT.

-IMPORTANT: Making reasonable adjustments to the Practice Test
+IMPORTANT: Making Adjustments to the Practice Test

 AbilityNet is a registered charity in England and Wales that specialises in technology services and advice for disabled people at work, home or in education.

-Disclaimer: Pearson TalentLens is not responsible for any information or advice on the AbilityNet website and disclaims all liability for any issues that may arise.
+Dislaimer: Pearson TalentLens is not responsible for any information or advice on the AbilityNet website and disclaims all liability for any issues that may arise.

 The RED Model

-Critical thinking can be organised into a "RED Model," an organising framework to facilitate learning:
+Critical Thinking can be organised into a “RED Model,” an organising framework to facilitate learning: